Extreme Low Resolution Activity Recognition with Confident Spatial-Temporal Attention Transfer: Introduction

-The situation for action recognition is a little better since motion information can be extracted from image sequences.
+Benefit from image sequential information, action recognition is still feasible even with eLR videos.
 Many previous works~\cite{chen2017semi}~\cite{xu2018fully}~\cite{ryoo2018extreme} achieved considerable good results on 12$\times$16 resolution videos, in detection of some specific actions.
-When the area corresponding to an activity is reduced to a few pixels, the part requiring attention will change.
-The amount of data in LR image, e.g., 12$\times$16, is about 0.2\% of that in the original 256$\times$340 images.
+When the area corresponding to an activity is reduced to few pixels, the part requiring attention will change.
+The amount of data in eLR images, e.g., 12$\times$16, is about 0.2\% of that in the original 256$\times$340 images.
 With enough pixels, conventional algorithms can obtain low-level features by capturing geometry and texture details, and a large number of convolution operations and supervision signals from labels can be used to produce high-dimensional features.
-However, extremely LR data often do not have enough details for low-level features construction, which brings a bottleneck to the tradition.
+However, eLR data often do not have enough details for low-level features construction, which brings a bottleneck to the existing algorithms.

 How to extract effective information only from few pixels?
 An effective strategy is to explore the corresponding HR data.
-We make the assumption that, for a same action, the motion patterns in the LR videos have some relation with the motion patterns in the HR videos.
-The features of an action in the LR video may be clustered in one space, while features in the HR video may be clustered in another spaces.
+We make the assumption that, for the same action, the motion patterns in the eLR videos have some relation with the motion patterns in the corresponding HR videos.
+The features of an action in the eLR video may be clustered in one space, while features in the HR video may be clustered in another space.
 However, the distributions of these features in different space may be related using transfer learning.
-As such, action recognition in LR videos can benefit from the information of HR videos.
-Numerous previous researches~\cite{ryoo2015pooled}~\cite{ryoo2017privacy}~\cite{chen2017semi}~\cite{ryoo2018extreme}~\cite{xu2018fully} adopted this assumption for the higher recognition accuracy in LR video.
+As such, action recognition in eLR videos can benefit from the information of the corresponding HR videos.
+Most previous researches~\cite{chen2017semi}~\cite{xu2018fully}~\cite{ryoo2018extreme}~\cite{ryoo2015pooled}~\cite{ryoo2017privacy} adopted this assumption for the higher recognition accuracy in eLR videos.